 Inflation is on the minds of many Americans right now.
-While home and gas prices are beginning to fall, there are several other areas of our budget (grocery bills!) that are hitting some of us hard.
+While home and gas prices are beginning to fall, there are several other areas of our budget that are hitting some of us hard.
 It can be difficult to remain positive after reviewing your budget.

 Luckily, there’s a timely bright side to inflation and your wallet.
 And this is a great time to take advantage of it.

 Earn High Interest Rates on Series I Savings Bonds

 Before we explain why now is the time to buy I bonds, it’s helpful to understand how Series I Bond interest rates work.

 There are two savings rates: a fixed rate of return and a variable rate.
 The fixed rate remains the same (0.4% as of November 2022) during the life of the bond.
-The variable rate is recalculated every six months (4.81% as of September 2022).
+The variable rate is recalculated every six months (3.24% as of November 2022).

 The U.S. Department of Treasury calculates the rate for 12 months as an estimation of what you would earn over a year.
 This means the composite rate for I bonds is 6.89% currently.
 The day you buy I bonds, you earn the existing inflation interest rate for six months.
 Then you earn the new interest rate for six months.

 Here’s where money expert Clark Howard says it gets interesting: